deemp/clerk/README.md

 ### Imports

-And import the necessary stuff.
+We import the necessary stuff.

 ```haskell
 import Clerk